CCRI-Cyberknights/page/docs/DOCUMENT-EXAMPLES.md

 ## Quick Start Guide

-This guide provides practical examples for using the document loading system in the CCRI Cyberknights website.
+This guide provides practical examples for using the document loading system in the Cyber Club website.

 ## Basic Usage